Abhishek2081/Coursera-Projects/HTML, CSS and Javascript/README.md

 **Refer to src for codepen run files and dist for Html runnable files also refer to pdf for instructions**

-**Course name : Java Programming: Arrays, Lists, and Structured Data by Duke University**
+**Course name : Java Programming: Arrays, Lists, and Structured Data by Duke University on Coursera**

 **Note : The Images may be subject to copyright by Duke University, USA**